 It’s crushproof, shockproof, waterproof, dustproof, and cold-proof.
 Additionally, the display shows environmental information including a temperature sensor, a compass, and GPS.
 This camera offers a focus stacking option to maximize the depth of field, great for landscape photographers.
 It also supports continuous shooting of up to 20 frames per second: fantastic for action photographs.
 Most importantly, it saves your images in RAW format.
 Allowing you to later edit images without losing any image data.

 Related Article: Best Underwater Cameras

 The camera’s image sensor and built-in CPU reduce noise at low lighting situations.
 TG-5 also has specific underwater modes, which correct and enrich colors in underwater images.
 This point and shoot camera also have a large zoom range: great for macro photography.
 However, there is no touchscreen display and the LCD screen has low resolution.

 Versatile compact camera for both professionals and enthusiasts

 Weight: 309 grams. | Sensor Size: 1in. | Lens: 24-720mm f1.4-2.8. | LCD: 3in, 1040k dots. | Burst Mode: 30 fps. | Video: 3840 x 2160.

-It has 5-axis stabilization to complement any photography type.
-Plus, it has a staggering number of creative controls, scene guides, retouch capabilities, and it comes with a Leica lens.
+Lumix LX10’s 5-axis stabilization means you can take sharp photos while hand-holding even in low light conditions.
+Plus, it has a staggering number of creative controls, scene guides, retouch capabilities, and it comes with a Leica lens!

 The most interesting features, however, are the 4K photo modes.
 This includes a Post Focus function which takes 4K MP4 footage with shifting focus points: this allows you to choose what you want to be in focus after the shutter has been pressed.
 You can tap any part of the image, and the camera will create a JPEG file with your chosen focus point.